jparga/py4web/README.rst

-Entorno de pruebas de nuevas aplicaciones de Jacinto Parga
+Entorno de pruebas para pull requests

 What is py4web?
 ===============